 Within its 800 hectares of lush gardens, we can find with the audioguide (audioguides) a diverse array of plants and trees, as well as statues, ponds, fountains, and buildings.
 Highlights include the Grand Trianon, a small pink marble palace where Napoleon once resided, and the Domain of Marie Antoinette, the place where Louis XVI’s wife was isolated from the court to lead a more simple life.

 LUXEMBURG PALACE AND GARDENS

 This palace was originally a hotel owned by Duke François du Luxembourg, who bestowed it his name.
 When Enrique IV was murdered, his wife, María de Medici, decided to leave the court and settle here.
 In 1615, the hotel began its transformation towards a palace featuring lush gardens of the purest French style.

 Through the annexation of the surrounding land, including a convent of Carthusian monks, the gardens grew to eventually cover a sizable 22-hectare lot.

 The palace was decorated with paintings brought in from the Louvre and frescoes by Delacroix.
 Its ostentatious appearance would remain until the French Revolution broke out, upon when it was converted into a prison.
 During the Second World War, the Nazis used it as an air force headquarters and built a bunker in the garden.

 Nowadays, Parisians and tourists alike use it as a recreational ground.
-People come to sunbathe on the lawn, play tennis, ride the merry-go-round, study arboriculture or beekeeping, and sail miniature boats in the lagoon.
+People come to sunbathe on the lawn with the audioguide (audioguides), play tennis, ride the merry-go-round, study arboriculture or beekeeping, and sail miniature boats in the lagoon.